luismedinacoca/NestJS-03-pokedex/README.md

 ```

 Pending notice:
-- validate no more POST with same "no"
+- validate no plus POST with same "no"
-- validate no more POST with same "name"
+- validate no plus POST with same "name"
 - validate searching by "no" or "name".